bashforgo/BackEndTakeHomeChallenge/README.md

 # Your mission

 Welcome to BUMP!
-Your mission, should you choose to accept it, is to carve out 2 hours and build API functionality that enables front-end clients to:
+Your mission, should you choose to accept it, is to carve out 90 minutes and build API functionality that enables front-end clients to:
 * get a list of gifs from [Giphy API](https://developers.giphy.com/docs/)
 * update the user with its preferred gif as avatar
 * ability to search users (users) by either username or name